 Headers are also useful for introducing the concept of blog sections.
 If they accurately describe what’s ahead, people can decide whether they need to read that portion in depth or could go over it quickly.

-Putting these tips into action could boost your readership by making people excited to check out new posts.
-Also, they could begin to see your content as a worthy addition to their lives and view you as a friend — even if they never meet you.
+Putting these tips into action could boost your readership by making people excited to check out new posts. by creating relatable posts, they could begin to see your content as a worthy addition to their lives and view you as a friend — even if they never meet you.

 Save this to your blogging Pinterest board!